numirias/semshi/README.md

 No. Semshi relies on Neovim's fast highlighting API to update highlights quickly for which there is currently no equivalent in regular Vim.
 If you think this can be implemented for Vim 8, let me know.

+### Is Python 2 supported?

+No. Currently, support for Python < 3.5 isn't planned.
+Migrate your code already!

 ### There are some annoying extra highlights.

 You might be using other Python syntax highlighters alongside (such as [python-syntax](https://github.com/vim-python/python-syntax)) which may interfere with Semshi.
 Try to disable these plugins if they cause problems.

 ### Sometimes highlights aren't updated.

 As you type code, you introduce temporary syntax errors, e.g. when opening a new bracket.
-Not all syntax errors can be compensated, so Semshi can only refresh highlights when the syntax becomes correct again.
+Not all syntax errors can be compensated, so most of the time Semshi can only refresh highlights when the syntax becomes correct again.

 ## Contributing